John Clark Audi, Aberdeen

 World-class build quality to match the brand

 We built a new prestige Audi dealership in Aberdeen with a showroom, workshop, used car pod and valet building.
-Several innovations were used during the project, to the deliver the necessary quality, meet strict brand guidelines and deliver the project within a tight schedule.
+Several innovations were used during the project, to deliver the necessary quality, meet strict brand guidelines and deliver the project within a tight schedule.

 Audi were complimentary about the building.
 In terms of location, construction and the team on site, they believe we have one of the ten best dealerships in the world.

 The site is located at Balmoral Business Park, three miles south of the centre of Aberdeen on the principal route in and out of the city from the south.